 Local Area Attractions Near Salinas / Monterey KOA

 Salinas / Monterey KOA is a Great base camp for many things to do and see in the area!
-Wither you like Golfing, Racing, Whale Watching, Rodeos, or just want to walk on the beach, you will find plenty to do in the Central Coast region!
+Whether you like Golfing, Racing, Whale Watching, Rodeos, or just want to walk on the beach, you will find plenty to do in the Central Coast region!

 Attractions